Goggags123/busstop-backend/README.md

 # busstop-backend

-This is my first flutter project for learning about spatial data, MongoDB, Mongoose, API, and backend development.
+This is my first flutter project for learning about spatial data, API, and backend development.